Researchers Claim Sex Robots Will Be Future Of Sex Tourism

 LAS VEGAS (CBS Las Vegas) – Are robots the future of prostitution and sex tourism?
-That’s what two New Zealand researchers claim.
+That’s what two New Zealand researchers are claiming.

-Ian Yeoman, management professor, and Michelle Mars, sexologist, are researchers at Victoria University of Wellington in New Zealand.
+Ian Yeoman, management professor, and Michelle Mars, sexologist, are field experts at Victoria University of Wellington in New Zealand.
 Their work together revolved around the concept of futuristic sex tourism.

 The hypothesis?
 Sex robots would become the leading ladies of sex-for-profit in the seemingly distant year of 2050.

 The paper was called “Robots, Men and Sex Tourism,” a work that made its way into a journal called Futures, according to a report in The Dominion Post.